touchconDev/go-touchcon/README.md

 ## GO TOUCHCON

-Official golang implementation of the TouchCon protocol.
+Official golang implementation of the Ethereum-based TouchCon protocol.

-## Building the source
+## Building the source (Ubuntu)

 Building gtc requires both a Go (version 1.10.1 or later) and a C compiler.